Wordius/haconby/content/links/index.md

 Send the completed letter to National Grid.
 Remember to change all the relevant parts to suit your situation.
 Also included below is National Grid’s email address.

 - The **deadline** for submissions is 6 August 2025.
-- <a href="/docs/objection-letter.pdf" download>Download the objection letter</a> and add your details, as necessary, including your email address.
+- <a href="/docs/objection-letter.pdf" download>Download the objection letter</a>, add your details, as necessary, including your email address, and email or post it to ‘Freepost WM TO EL’ (no stamp necessary).
 - [Email it to National Grid](mailto:contact@g-w.nationalgrid.com).
 Simply click on the link and it will open a new email and insert National Grid’s email address in the ‘To’ section.
 Alternatively, their email address is ‘contact@g-w.nationalgrid.com’, minus the apostrophes.

 ## Other useful links